 The non-profit began in 2017 as sort of a reorganization of all the initiatives created under the Vancouver Aquarium brand.
 Before that date the Aquarium was its own non-profit organization.
-Now the Aquarium, along with the Ocean Wise Seafood program, is a project of the new Ocean Wise Conservation Association, as is the Ocean Wise Seafood program which itself was an initiative of the Vancouver Aquarium beginning as far back as 2005.
+Now the Aquarium, along with the Ocean Wise Seafood program, is a project of the new Ocean Wise Conservation Association.
+The Ocean Wise Seafood program was also an initiative of the Vancouver Aquarium beginning as far back as 2005.

 It’s all a bit confusing.
 In short though, today Ocean Wise is a brand that oversees a number of ocean conservation programs.
 To learn about the one that is also a world-famous tourist attraction, see our article about the Vancouver Aquarium.
 To learn about how they promote sustainable fishing and aquaculture practices through their seafood recommendation program, continue reading.

 Sustainably-Caught Ocean Wise Seafood

 The Ocean Wise Seafood program helps prevent overfishing, habitat destruction and the use of fishing methods that lead to bycatch.
 (Bycatch is when a species is caught unintentionally while trying to catch a different type of marine life.
 Bycatch includes fish, crabs and other sea creatures that often die wastefully in the process).

-Originally an initiative of the Vancouver Aquarium, Ocean Wise Seafood is a recommendation program that verifies that seafood has been caught in an environmentally-sustainable manner.
-Just as there are third-party verification programs for organic and non-GMO food products, Ocean Wise is a program that helps consumers make environmentally-responsible choices regarding what they eat.
+Originally an initiative of the Vancouver Aquarium, Ocean Wise Seafood is a recommendation program.
+The program verifies that seafood has been caught in an environmentally-sustainable manner.
+It’s similar to third-party verification programs for organic and non-GMO food products.
+Ocean Wise is a program that helps consumers make environmentally-responsible choices regarding what they eat.

-Ocean Wise Seafood is identified by the Ocean Wise symbol next to it on restaurant menus and on food product packaging.
-“Recommendation” (as opposed to “certification”) means that the seafood species in question is bountiful and can be replenished easily in the wild.
+Ocean Wise Seafood has the Ocean Wise symbol next to it on restaurant menus and on food product packaging.
+“Recommendation” (as opposed to “certification”) means that the seafood species in question is bountiful and replenished easily in the wild.